pyrsia/pyrsia/docs/tutorials/build_from_source.md

 Ultimately, the following scenario will be used, but for now some steps (indicated below) are skipped for the purpose of this build-from-source demo:

-- Setup at least 3 authorized nodes (skipped in this demo, only one Pyrsia node is used)
+- Setup at least 3 authorized nodes (Skipped in this demo, only one Pyrsia node is used)
 - Make sure a mapping between an artifact and its source exists in the [Pyrsia Mappings Repo](https://github.com/pyrsia/pyrsia-mappings) (for Maven artifacts